 When I entered the building it looked stunning and I understood why luxury fashion brands such as Dior and Chanel hosts private functions here.

 The House On Sathorn was inspired by the colonial era and therefore had a very dark décor to it.
-The wooden panels and staircase throughout the building were stunning and added a very mystic ambiance to it.
-People come to the House on Sathorn for its three venues, the Dinning Room its signature restaurant, the Courtyard the open-air garden serving afternoon teas, and the Bar serving cocktails, sake and bites.
-Beside these venues the House on Stahorn is also a great place to host events.
+The wooden panels and staircase throughout the building were stunning and added a very mystic ambience to it.
+People come to the House on Sathorn for its three venues, the Dining Room its signature restaurant, the Courtyard the open-air garden serving afternoon teas, and the Bar serving cocktails, sake and bites.
+Besides these venues, the House on Sathorn is also a great place to host events.

 The Dining Room